Christmas with Penguin

 Adam Rackley was born in the Netherlands in 1981.
 He studied PPE at the University of York before completing an MSc from the University of London in Finance and Financial Law.
 He was a Platoon Commander with the Black Watch at Fort George in Scotland, before working as a fund manager at Montanaro Asset Management and a finance lecturer at BPP Business School.
 He lives in South London with his wife, Alice.
 SALT, SWEAT, TEARS is Adam's first book.

-Ann Radcliffe (1764-1823) was the leading exponent of Gothic fiction.
-During her lifetime she published five novels including A Sicilian Romance (1790), The Mysteries of Udolpho (1794) and The Italian (1797), as well as a collection of European travel writings.
+Ann Radcliffe (1764-1823) was the leading exponent of Gothic fiction and, during her lifetime, she published five novels including A Sicilian Romance (1790) and The Mysteries of Udolpho (1794) as well as a collection of European travel writings.
 Her novels were immensely popular and much imitated.
-Jacqueline Howard is Co-ordinator of English and Languages at St. Mary's College in Adelaide, South Australia, and author of 'Reading Gothic Fiction: A Bakhtinian Approach'.
+Robert Miles teaches English at Sheffield Hallam University.
+He is the author of Gothic Writing (Routledge) and Ann Radcliffe: The Great Enchantress (Manchester UP).

 Zane Radcliffe was born in Bangor, Northern Ireland in 1969.
 After graduating from Queen's University Belfast he moved to London in 1994 to become an advertising copywriter.
 He is now a Creative Director at Newhaven, a really good advertising agency in Edinburgh.
 His first novel, LONDON IRISH (2002), earned him the WHSmith 'People's Choice' New Talent Award.
 This follows the success of his first short story, My Dog (1974), which was awarded a B+ and a Big Red Tick by Miss Hasard at Ballyholme Primary School.
 His second novel, BIG JESSIE, is also available in Black Swan.